waiwera/waiwera/doc/user/setup_minc.rst

 MINC rock types
 ---------------

 The **"fracture"** and **"matrix"** values in the "mesh.minc.rock" object define the rock properties in the MINC zone's fracture and matrix cells, respectively.
 Currently these MINC rock properties must be defined via :ref:`rock_types`, so both the "fracture" and "matrix" values are objects containing a single string value, **"type"**, specifying the appropriate rock type name.
-A rock type with the specified name must be defined in the main "rock.types" array (`not` the "mesh.minc.rock.types" array), where all the other rock types for single-porosity cells are also defined.
+A rock type with the specified name must be defined in the main "rock.types" array, where all the other rock types for single-porosity cells are also defined (`not` in the "mesh.minc.rock.types" array).

 Normally a rock type definition includes the specification of which cells are assigned that rock type (see :ref:`rock_type_cells_and_zones`).
 For MINC fracture and matrix rock types this is not necessary as the MINC rock assignments are defined in the "minc.rock" value (see :ref:`minc_zone_extent`).
 Hence, the "cells" and "zones" values in MINC rock types do not need to be specified.